gc-cloud/E71Project/README.md

 #### Your team conducts a Sprint Review.
 1.0 pts

-#### - Your product increment is working software.
+#### Your product increment is working software.
 1.0 pts

-#### - - At least one stakeholder attends your sprint review.
+#### At least one stakeholder attends your sprint review.
 You revise your product backlog based on the feedback you receive.
 2.0 pts

-#### - Your PO shares future plans for your product.
-1.0 pts

-#### - Your PO begins the sprint review by stating its purpose.
-You welcome your stakeholders to the event, tell them how grateful you are for their participation, and that you're eager to hear their feedback after you show them the product increment.
-4.0 pts

-#### - Your PO wraps up the sprint review with a forecast of what you might deliver in the next sprint (pretend there will be a next sprint), a brief summary of this sprint review, and a message of gratitude to your Scrum team and stakeholders.
-3.0 pts

-#### - Your Scrum Master facilitates as needed: keep track of time, prompt your PO and Development Team at the right moments, etc. 2.0 pts

-#### - You rehearsed your sprint review at least once before the event.
-1.0 pts